There are 3 possibilities to get interpolation information:

 - you will find the situation and parts logs generated in the log directory (they will be written if you type .drv logint write)

-- If you have no idea how to find the log directory, see Find swift log files and crashdump files
+- If you have no idea how to find the log directory, see Find swift log files, crashdump files, interpolation log. files

 The complete log can be obtained as HTML from the Internals page

 In interpolation setup (on the 2nd tab) you could check the aircraft parts if needed.